Anubanini

 According to an inscription, Annubanini seems to have been contemporary with Simurrum king Iddin-Sin.
-Another well-known Lullubi king is Satuni, who was vanquished by the Mesopotamian king Naram-Sin circa 2250 BCE.
+Another well-known Lullubi chief is Satuni, who was vanquished by the Mesopotamian king Naram-Sin around 2250 BC.

 Anubanini rock relief

 In this rock relief, Anubanini, the king of the Lullubi, puts his foot on the chest of a captive.
 There are 8 other captives, two of them kneeled behind the Lullubian equivalent of the Akkadian goddess Ishtar (recognisable by the four pairs of horns on her headdress and the weapons over her shoulders) and six of them standing in a lower row at the bottom of the rock relief.
 He is faced by goddess Nini/Innana/Ishtar, and it is thought that he may have claimed divinity, like several rulers after the end of the Third Dynasty of Ur.

 This rock relief is very similar to the Behistun Inscription and may have influenced it.

 In the inscription in Akkadian script and language, he declares himself as the mighty king of Lullubium, who had set up his image as well as that of Ishtar on mount Batir, and calls on various deities to preserve his monument: